dsoarescr/studio/README.md

 ## 🚀 Important: Firebase Setup

-For user login and registration to work, you MUST enable the authentication methods in your Firebase project.
+For user login and data storage to work, you MUST enable the necessary Firebase services for your project.

-### How to Enable Authentication:
+### Step 1: Enable Authentication Methods

 1.  **Go to the Firebase Console**: Open your project in the [Firebase Console](https://console.firebase.google.com/).
 2.  **Select Your Project**: Click on `pixel-universe-ub7uk`.